AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `aws_china_role_ec2` - (Optional) AWS China EC2 role ARN.
 Available when `aws_china_iam` is "true" and when creating an account for AWS China.
 If left empty, the ARN will be computed.
 Available as of provider version 2.19+.
 * `aws_china_access_key` - (Optional) AWS China Access Key.
 Required when `aws_china_iam` is "false" and when creating an account for AWS China.
 Available as of provider version 2.19+.
 * `aws_china_secret_key` - (Optional) AWS China Secret Key.
 Required when `aws_china_iam` is "false" and when creating an account for AWS China.
 Available as of provider version 2.19+.

+### Azure China
+* `azure_china_subscription_id` - (Optional) Azure China ARM Subscription ID.
+Required when creating an account for AzureChina.
+Available as of provider version 2.19+.
+* `azure_china_directory_id` - (Optional) Azure China ARM Directory ID.
+Required when creating an account for AzureChina.
+Available as of provider version 2.19+.
+* `azure_china_application_id` - (Optional) Azure China ARM Application ID.
+Required when creating an account for AzureChina.
+Available as of provider version 2.19+.
+* `azure_china_application_key` - (Optional) Azure China ARM Application key.
+Required when creating an account for AzureChina.
+Available as of provider version 2.19+.

 ### Alibaba Cloud
 * `alicloud_account_id` - (Optional) Alibaba Cloud Account number to associate with Aviatrix account.
 Required when creating an account for Alibaba Cloud.